VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

-For the Conference Management bounded context to capture the information that it requires to display information about registrations and attendees, it must handle all of these events.
-It can use the information that these events contain to create a de-normalized SQL table of the data, that the business customer can then view in the UI.
+For the Conference Management bounded context to capture the information that it requires to display information about registrations and Attendees, it must handle all of these events.
+It can use the information that these events contain to create a de-normalized SQL table of the data, that the Business Customer can then view in the UI.

 The issue with this approach is that the Conference Management bounded context needs to understand a complex set of events from another bounded